Priya-raja/FrontEndDev/log.md

  ### December 26: R1Day56 Coded word count app
  Learning: Got to learn more about react hooks, where to use useEffect and adding css to app.

+ ### December 27: R1Day57 Refactored the code in typing speed app
+ Learning: Learned to disable a textbox before clicking the start button.
+ Changed the focus to textbox.